the Wonderful Wizard of Minecraft

 As widely recognised on the streets of Hanoi as in Houston, the ‘Lego of a new generation’ can engage citizens and teach us digital literacy.
 It is all about expressing yourself and the journey is more important than the destination itself, precisely because there is no end goal.
 Players create their individual adventure, by building it, and then share their fantasy world with others.

-Adam has also worked with the UN and World Wildlife Fund, and his projects have seen the most amount of people ever engaged in the art collections of Tate Britain.
+Clarke has also worked with the UN and World Wildlife Fund, and his projects have seen the most amount of people ever engaged in the art collections of Tate Britain.
 (He’s also now created a 3D model of my brain that you can spin, zoom in on, and even enter in VR, but that’s another story.)

 A firm believer that video gaming, digital technology and play can enable a new generation of agents of social change, he is passionate about encouraging global creative engagement.
-Together with his wife – award-winning author and poet Victoria Bennett – Adam has created The Wizard and The Wyld, an official Minecraft map maker and immersive digital storytelling company, which also publishes educational books.
+Together with his wife – award-winning author and poet Victoria Bennett – Clarke has created The Wizard and The Wyld, an official Minecraft map maker and immersive digital storytelling company, which also publishes educational books.
 Because the story is more important than the pixel.

 The Unofficial Minecraft Life Hacks Lab for Kids, is their practical resource for those wanting to use Minecraft to develop skills in emotional intelligence and creativity.

-As part of a digital fellowship at the RSC in 2022, Clarke created a book exploring the intersection between live theatre and video games, and testing ideas for hosting Shakespeare performances in Minecraft; Game Over draws on Hamlet, Macbeth and the current political atmosphere.
+As part of a digital fellowship at the RSC in 2022, Clarke created a book exploring the intersection between live theatre and video games, and testing ideas for hosting Shakespeare performances in Minecraft.
+Game Over draws on Hamlet, Macbeth and the current political atmosphere.

 Upcoming projects include an offshore wind farm simulator and a biodiversity game.
 I asked the nature-loving digital noodler about how virtual worlds connect us to one another.
-These are some of the things Adam had to say.
+These are some of the things he had to say.